enclave-networks/research.udp-perf/README.md

 You should get throughput indicators on both sides, with MB per sec, Mb per sec and packets per sec.

-These results are over a local gigabit ethernet link:
+These results are over a local gigabit ethernet link, with a packet size of 65535 bytes:

 ### Client
 ```